jonesrussell/blog-jekyll/_posts/2025-01-06-psr-1-basic-coding-standard.md

 > Updated on Jan 7, 2025: Improved writing style and examples for better clarity.
 > Updated on Jan 10, 2025: Removed emojis and simplified language for consistency.
+> Updated on Feb 16, 2025: Added additional comments and clarifications.

 Ahnii!